-The CIA (Central Intelligence Agency has compiled a list of links to international governments.
+The CIA (Central Intelligence Agency has compiled a website called The World Factbook.
 Information includes national government sites, embassies, statistics, statistics, etc.

 The Constitute Project - This database offers constitutions, charters, amendments, and other related documents.
 Nations of the world are linked to their constitutional text posted on the Internet.
 Supported by the University of Richmond.